Managers develop the strategy

 A large number of methods for determining strategy are in circulation in the literature and in practice.
 There is no lack of strategic tools:

-• Many managers have nonetheless struggled to find an appropriate way to formulate strategy, develop their strategy and then to get support in this process.
+• Many managers have nonetheless struggled to find an appropriate way to formulate strategy, develop their strategy, and then get support in this process.

 • Many methods are highly instrumental in their approach and do not make much use of the interactive aspects and possibilities of the strategy formulation process.
 They ignore the ownership principle.